 Julie Dopheide, PharmD

-“Technology, such as smart phones and electronic health records, has made it easier for students to find information but in psychiatry, students quickly learn that it is also essential for them to develop a rapport with both the patient and with colleagues on the health care team,” says the associate professor of clinical pharmacy at the USC School of Pharmacy.
+“Technology, such as smart phones and electronic health records, has made it easier for students to find information but in psychiatry, students quickly learn that it is also essential for them to develop a rapport with both the patient and with colleagues on the health care team,” says the professor of clinical pharmacy at the USC School of Pharmacy.

 Student pharmacists work with adolescents and adults with diagnoses that range from autism to bipolar disorder to schizophrenia.
 They meet with their patients regularly on the inpatient unit or in the clinic.
 The students provide medication counseling and clinical monitoring.
 They help track weight gain and tremors – two common side effects of antipsychotics and mood stabilizers.